 Research Award for MSW Students

-The Research Award for MSW Students encourages and supports student research that will contribute to the evidence base for policy and practice in public human services.
+The Research Award for MSW Students, renamed the Research Capstone Award for MSW Students beginning in 2017, encourages and supports student research that will contribute to the evidence base for policy and practice in public human services.
 It was established by CalSWEC’s Research and Development (R&D) Committee, in conjunction with the California Association of Deans and Directors (CADD),

-Goals of the MSW Student Research Award include:
+Goals of the Research Capstone Award for MSW Students include:

 - To foster interest in applied, practice-oriented research for MSW students;